Abortion: Cancer

+Fetal health

+Congenital disorders, revealed by prenatal screening, motivate some women to seek abortions.
+Health outcomes of preterm births include a significant probability of long-term neurodevelopmental impairment before gestational age of 29 weeks, with a higher probability with decreasing gestational age.

+In the United States, public opinion shifted after television personality Sherri Finkbine's was exposed to thalidomide, a teratogen, in her fifth month of pregnancy.
+Unable to obtain a legal abortion in the United States, Finkbine traveled to Sweden.
+From 1962 to 1965, an outbreak of German measles left 15,000 babies with severe birth defects.
+In 1967, the American Medical Association publicly supported liberalization of abortion laws.
+A National Opinion Research Center poll in 1965 showed 73% supported abortion when the mother's life was at risk, 57% when birth defects were present and 59% for pregnancies resulting from rape or incest.

-History and religion
+History

 Since ancient times, abortions have been done using a number of methods, including herbal medicines acting as abortifacients, sharp tools through the use of force, or through other traditional medicine methods.
 Induced abortion has a long history and can be traced back to civilizations as varied as ancient China (abortifacient knowledge is often attributed to the mythological ruler Shennong), ancient India since its Vedic age, ancient Egypt with its Ebers Papyrus (c.
 1550 BCE), and the Roman Empire in the time of Juvenal (c.
 200 CE).
 One of the earliest known artistic representations of abortion is in a bas relief at Angkor Wat (c.
 1150).
 Found in a series of friezes that represent judgment after death in Hindu and Buddhist culture, it depicts the technique of abdominal abortion.